-Panthers celebrate at Club E11even; Tkachuk, Reinhart greet fans in Broward - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale
+Panthers celebrate at Club E11EVEN; Tkachuk, Reinhart greet fans in Broward - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 “We had it in the locker room from midnight to 3 a.m.
 Then everyone came back to my house at 4 a.m., 4:30 a.m.
 Then we were at Elbo Room by 8 a.m.,” recounted Tkachuk.

-The enthusiasm reached its peak Wednesday night as foam flowed and the Stanley Cup was raised repeatedly inside the club.
+The enthusiasm reached its peak Wednesday night as foam flowed and the Stanley Cup was raised repeatedly inside E11EVEN.
 Video from the party showed the team and fans chanting Queen’s “We Are the Champions” as players celebrated on stage.

 Adding to the festivities, Tkachuk on Thursday morning met fans while working at Raising Canes, located at 2501 N Federal Highway in Pompano Beach.